Letters from the Specific Carbohydrate Diet support group

 adaptations, but this is still limited compared to the 10000-30000 calories

 stored as fat.
-In any case, glycogen is limited and ,if carbohydrate is not
+In any case, glycogen is limited and ,if carbohydrate is

 supplied regularly, stores become rapidly depleted.
 Ideally, during